Overview

 1.5

-Practice Management provides an overview of dental office procedures and management skills, focusing on assisting learners in developing the skills required to be contributing team members.
-Topics will include conflict management, problem-solving, decision-making, developing patient/client relations, leadership and legal and ethical issues in the dental workplace.
+Practice Management provides an overview of dental office procedures and management skills with focus placed on assisting learners in developing skills required to be contributing members of a team.
+Topics will include conflict management, problem solving, decision making, developing patient/client relations, leadership and legal and ethical issues in the dental workplace.

 Pre-requisites: